-SCOPE OF THE STUDY: The present study attempts to examine the socio-economic impact of the SHGs on the beneficiaries.
+The present study attempts to examine the socio-economic impact of the SHGs on the stakeholders particularly the beneficiaries.
 It examines how far the programme has helped in raising the incomes and levels of living of the rural poor women and in enabling them to cross the poverty line.
 The present study is from the standpoint of the SHGs and their members.